 - Pain and suffering for the experience of the accident, your treatment, and the recovery process

-- Distress tied to detrimental changes to your emotional and mental wellbeing
+- Distress tied to changes with your emotional and mental well-being

-- Property damage to your vehicle and the items inside
+- Damage to your vehicle and the items inside

 - Punitive damages to punish the severe negligence of the other party